axelwalter/umetaflow-gui/docs/deployment.md

 # Other Architectures
 In principle OpenMS runs on most processor architectures.
 The images are provided and tested for x86 but OpenMS can also be compiled on architectures like arm64.
-Please not that you might have to adjust the miniforge download according to the processor architecture.
+Please note that you might have to adjust the miniforge version according to the processor architecture.